rbtylee/tutorial-jsonc/tutorial/Intro.md

 # Intro

-Love it or hate it JSON (Java Script Object Notation) is ubiquitous these days as a file format.
-As it's name implies, it was derived from JavaScript.
-Most programming languages provide support for it, either in the standard libraries or via third part libraries.
-JSON is simply a way of storing or exchanging data for use by a program in a more or less human readable text file.
-It is a heavily used data format for transitting data over the internet and sometimes used as an ad hoc appplication configuration language.
+Love it or hate it JSON (JavaScript Object Notation) is ubiquitous these days as a file format.
+As its name implies, it was derived from JavaScript.
+Most programming languages provide support for it, either in the standard libraries or via third party libraries.
+JSON is simply a way of storing or exchanging data for use by a program in a more or less human-readable text file.
+It is a heavily used data format for transmitting data over the internet and sometimes used as an ad hoc application configuration language.
 As a text format, JSON is completely language independent and uses conventions that are familiar to programmers of the C-family of languages.
 As such the data representation has a style similar to C structures.
-The data representation consists of name–value pairs and array data types.
+The data representation consists of name-value pairs and array data types.

-The following comment from [json.org](https://www.json.org/json-en.html) should clarify the concept of the json format for most progammers:
+The following comment from [json.org](https://www.json.org/json-en.html) should clarify the concept of the JSON format for most programmers:

 >JSON is built on two structures: